 Also, the following men have served as student ministers: Dick Bartrug 1974-1976, Larry Krause 1976-1979, Steve McIntire 1979-1980, David Lauer 1980-1983, Jeff Bryson 1983-1985 and Christopher Haguewood in 2015.

-At the present time, six elders oversee North End: Mark Berry, Bob Cameron, Richard Cook, David Hamm, Randy Meredith and Gary Petty.
-The congregation has twelve deacons, which serve in various capacities in the work of the church.
+At the present time, five elders oversee the work at North End: Mark Berry, Bob Cameron, David Hamm, Randy Meredith and Harvey West.
+The congregation has thirteen deacons, which serve in various capacities in the work of the church.

 The congregation has served the spiritual and benevolent needs of Parkersburg for over seventy years, as well as many foreign mission areas.
 Our aim is to be an even greater influence in the cause of Christ in the future.